6 Eco-Friendly Roatan Dive Resorts: Sustainable Scuba Honduras

 The Ankor Grill sources locally-caught seafood to craft Honduran-inspired cuisine.
 Meanwhile, the open-air Frangipani Bar serves up craft cocktails accompanied by breathtaking sunsets.

 What really sets Anthony’s Key Resort apart, in our opinion, is its commitment to sustainable tourism and environmental stewardship.
-Not only does it harness renewable energy for its operations but it supports coral reef restoration initiatives through partnerships with organisations like PADI’s Project AWARE.
+Not only does it harness renewable energy for its operations, but it also supports coral reef restoration initiatives through partnerships with organisations like PADI’s Project AWARE.

 Why not combine your Roatan dive vacation with a stop in Belize?
 Discover some of this Caribbean country’s top scuba sites here.